Skip to content

 To obtain posterior samples conditioned on a particular experimental condition (and on x_o), we need to construct a corresponding potential function that can return the log likelihood of the model parameters, but conditioned on the experimental condition.

-# We define the potential function for the complete, unconditional MNLE-likelihood
+# First, we define the potential function for the complete, unconditional MNLE-likelihood

 )